mmertama/FigmaQML/README.md

     * Since all UI content just cannot be visualize beforehand, this powerful feature injects any QML content into UI to replace the tagged element.
     * In Qt for MCU the QML file has to be injected in the FigmaQML module - therefore some steps are needed.
         * *FigmaQml_AddQml* cmake funtion let you inject QML and header files into UI codes.
+        * in Desktop that is not needed.

     ```cmake
     # include helpers